lauratro/class-component-react-app/README.md

 # Spotify app Project
-This app allows the user to create new playlists and add them in his Spotify account
+This React app allows the user to create new playlists and add them in his Spotify account
 # Characteristics:
 - Class Components React structure
 - Spotify Api